MicrosoftDocs/bot-docs/articles/overview-introduction-bot-framework.md

 ![List of channels on the portal](~/media/portal-channels-list.png)

+ Hey guys, I saw wechat icon, This is great, But is it ready for now?
+I can not see it in the dev.botframework.com portal.

 ## Build smart bots
 You can take advantage of Microsoft Cognitive Services to add smart features like natural language understanding, image recognition, speech, and more.
 [Learn more](~/cognitive-services-bot-intelligence-overview.md) about adding intelligence to your bot.